jamesec/jamesec.github.io/o/gendlin_timeline.md

 - 1926	EUGEN GENDELIN Born in Vienna, Austria
 - 1938	Anschluss in Austria.
 The Gendelins escape Austria to Amsterdam and then New York; name changed to Gendlin
 - 1952	Focusing begins with the philosophical work of Eugene Gendlin, University of Chicago.
 He teamed up with psychologist Carl Rogers and later developed Focusing and Experiential/Focusing Oriented Psychotherapy.
-- 1962	Publication of *Experiencing & The Creation of Meaning*
+- 1962	Publication of *Experiencing and the Creation of Meaning*
 - 1964	*A Theory of Personality Change*
 - 1968	*The Experiential Response*
 - 1978	The popular book *Focusing* is written to make Focusing accessible to the public.